 DC power means that the flow of charge is unidirectional and that the voltage will not change over time.
 Alternating current (AC) on the other hand, will reverse direction periodically and change voltage over time.
-AC power is the usable form of electricity for residential (120/240V) and commercial applications (120/208V, 480V, 600V..), because of this, we install an inverter to change the current from DC to AC.
+AC electricity is the usable form of electricity for residential (120/240V) and commercial applications (120/208V, 480V, 600V), because of this, we install an inverter to change the current from DC to AC.

-But what is an Inverter?
+But what is an inverter?
 An inverter is simply a device that transforms direct current into alternating current so you can use the solar energy in your home or business.
 There are two main types of inverters, string inverters and micro-inverters, each with their own advantages.